TapTrack/KotlinTLV/README.md

 ```
 ​
 ### Parsing and Validating TLVs
+There are two functions one for writing out the TLV List as a ByteArray and one for writing the ByteArray data as a list of TLVs

 The ```parseTlvData(data: ByteArray)``` function is used to parse a ByteArray of TLV data into a list of TLVs
 ```kotlin
   val rawTlvs : ByteArray = byteArrayOf(0x01,0x00,0x02,0x00)